Published on March 13th, 2020 | by The Perfume Expert

 Aveda color, for example, has pure color tones (such as green or blue) that can be added to your hair coloring service to account for this fading and your natural tendency to pull certain tones.

 I believe this to be the only salon-only hair color line to do this, which makes Aveda Color even more exceptional than I already thought!

 The Best Color Care Products For Your Exact Color And Hair Type

-I am a big fan of their Color Lustre Shampoo and Color Lustre Conditioner.
-For vanishing brassy and unwanted red tones check out the Shu Uemura Color Lustre Shades Reviving Balm in either Cool Blonde or Cool Brown!
+For vanishing brassy yellow tones in blonde hair check out the Shu Uemura Color Lustre Shades Reviving Balm Cool Blonde or Christophe Robin’s Baby Blonde hair mask.

 For the EXACT types of shampoos and conditioners that will keep your color tone right, for your specific hair type and color (including links) you can download my best selling step by step, easy to follow ebook guide: